Coronavirus testing launches at Reagan National, Dulles International airports

 At Dulles, the testing area is in the main international terminal on the baggage claim level, near Door 2.
 The pop-up facility will have nine testing rooms.
 XpresCheck executives say they expect to be able to administer more than 500 tests per day.

-At Reagan National, the testing area is located in National Hall near Terminal B. The space will have four testing rooms and is expected to be able to administer more than 300 tests per day, the company said.
+At National, the testing area is located in National Hall near Terminal B. The space will have four testing rooms and is expected to be able to administer more than 300 tests per day, the company said.

 Customers will be able to book testing appointments online, although the centers also can accommodate walk-ups.
 Health insurance is not accepted, but customers will be given documentation that allows them to submit a claim to their insurance company.
 Testing costs range from $90 to $200, according to the company’s website.
 Additional costs are possible depending on which external lab is used.